 “I started putting a plan together as a backup and started a business in carpet and upholstery cleaning.
 This was a very different job that required less mentally but I gained huge satisfaction from it and my brain could engage more effectively because I was much more relaxed and happier.
 I resigned from the bank last August.

 "I first got in touch with Meningitis Now in September 2020 as I was struggling so much with my memory, speech and balance.
-I was matched with Alison, a Community Support Officer who has been by my side since.
+I was matched with a Community Support Officer who has been by my side since.

 “It had been very difficult for me to accept the way I was.
 It seemed like I couldn't do anything anymore.
 It affected me in so many ways.
 I couldn't hold a conversation, I didn't want to go out in case I met anyone I knew.
 I forgot how I knew some people and would repeat myself and get confused in conversation.